Ajtruth/linux-bootcamp/Week 3/LAB1/README.md

 creating or opening a virtual machine both on the user interface and using the command line.
 I was able to create a VM with the following commands;
- * az vm create --resource-group Goop --name proj --image UbuntuLTS --admin-username azureuser --generate-ssh-keys Meaning i created a resource group (goop), named it (proj), I used UbuntuLTS as my image/Os and i generated ssh-key
+ * az vm create --resource-group Goop --name proj --image UbuntuLTS --admin-username azureuser --generate-ssh-keys Meaning i created a resource group (goop), named it (proj), I used UbuntuLTS as my image/Os and I generated ssh-key

 # 3. Open port 80 for web traffic